The Albert Park circuit is a temporary track which is only once a year to host the Australian Grand Prix.

 The circuit has an interesting combination of fast, flowing corners, and a tight “hairpin” type bend system onto the start-finish straight.

 The track has 16 corners named of some of Australia’s F1 icons such as Brabham and Jones.

-In 2015, in light of a new rule insisting that races finish well before sun set, the start time for the Australian GP has been moved forward by an hour to 4pm
+In 2015, in light of a new rule insisting that races finish well before sun set, the start time for the Australian GP was moved forward by an hour to 4pm.

 Directions: Located in the city centre of Melbourne in the attractive setting of Albert Park.
 The closest airport is Tullamarine Airport, which lies 21km to the north west of the city.